 What else could I do?

 I was compelled to do what I could, even though I had only worked in ICU/CCU for a few months.
 I would do the best I could.
 I felt totally unprepared for the sight of only two towers instead of the usual three as I topped the bridge.
+The reality of it all began then.

 I arrived on my unit within an hour.
 All the bodies and body parts were brought to our small emergency room for identification.
 Though our hospital was very small compared to the huge hospitals like Charity, Oschner, or others, it was the closest facility to the conflagration in that structure.
 There were three victims who needed help fast!
 Only so much could be done at the site of the disaster.